 (A.K.A.
 MATZO BARK)

 Active preparation time is 20 minutes; total time is 2 hours.
 Note that the recipe below produces “just” two boards of matzoh.
 You may want to double the recipe: The 16 pieces won’t last very long!

 1. LINE an 8-by-8-inch baking pan with parchment paper or aluminum foil.
 If using foil, generously butter the foil (parchment paper is naturally nonstick).
 Set aside.

 2. COMBINE honey and butter in a 2-3 quart heavy-bottomed saucepan.
-Stir over medium heat until butter is melted and mixture begins to boil.
+Stir over medium heat until butter is melted and the mixture begins to boil.
 Insert a candy thermometer into the bubbling mixture and continue to cook, swirling the pan occasionally to prevent scorching, until it is deep amber in color and measures 275°-285ºF, about 8 minutes.

 4. SPRINKLE chocolate chips evenly over top of hot candy.
 Let sit for 5 minutes, then spread into an even layer using an offset spatula.
 Sprinkle with sea salt.
-Let cool for 1 to 2 hours or until set, then cut or break into bite size pieces to serve.
+Let cool for 1 to 2 hours or until set, then cut or break into bite-size pieces to serve.
 Store in an airtight container.